-For many teachers who are new to the idea of teaching with a focus on comprehensible input (CI), it’s difficult to figure out how exactly to implement it in the classroom.
-Many of us are so used to the Skill-Building mindset of language learning that it’s really, really difficult to escape from that mentality.
+For many teachers who are new to the idea of teaching with a focus on providing students with comprehensible input, it’s difficult to figure out how exactly to implement it in the classroom.
+Many of us are so accustomed to the traditional textbook-based/rule-based approach of language learning that it’s hard to escape from that mentality.

-I definitely struggled for a while in figuring out how to create a CI-focused classroom.
+I definitely struggled for a while in figuring out how to create an input-focused classroom.
 I got my first hints about the importance of comprehensible input when I was in grad school, getting my master’s degree in Linguistics/TESOL.
-Stephen Krashen and his ideas about second language acquisition were certainly mentioned in my methodology textbooks, and I remember thinking that the idea of learning through comprehensible input made sense.
-However, my textbooks only gave a very small amount of information about his theory, so I still knew very little.
+Stephen Krashen and his hypotheses about second language acquisition were certainly mentioned in my methodology textbooks.
+But the textbooks only gave a little information, so I still didn’t know much.
 Then, during my last semester of grad school, I took a class on Second Language Acquisition.
 When we read a research paper that referenced Pienemann’s Processability Theory, our professor explained the concept of acquisition orders—that learners acquire new grammar forms in roughly the same order, no matter how much classroom instruction they receive on that particular form.
-I was completely shocked.
+I was shocked.
 How was that possible?
 I even remember feeling a little angry.
 At that point, I had already been teaching ESL for about three years, and I was in my very last semester of grad school.
 How had nobody told me this before?
-It seemed like something that is REALLY, REALLY important for language teachers to know.
+It seemed like something that all language teachers should know.
 And it contradicted a lot of what I was doing as a language teacher.

-But yet, even after this shocking revelation, I went back to teaching in roughly the same way I had always been teaching.
-Why?
-Because I didn’t really know any other way to teach.
+But even after this revelation, I went back to teaching in roughly the same way I had always been teaching—mostly because I didn’t really know any other way to teach.
 And I had been given a textbook that I was supposed to use for my class.
 So…I should just go through it, lesson by lesson, right?
 Surely the textbook authors knew what they were doing, right?
-And even when I deviated from the textbook and created some of my own materials, those materials were essentially just more of the same: I would explain a grammar rule or introduce a list of vocabulary words and then lead my students through a series of practice activities.
-Sometimes when I taught a grammar lesson, there was a little voice in my head reminding me of what I learned about acquisition orders.
+Even when I deviated from the textbook and created some of my own materials, those materials were essentially just more of the same: I would explain a grammar rule or introduce a list of vocabulary words and then lead my students through a series of practice activities.
+Sometimes when I was teaching, there was a little voice in my head reminding me of what I had learned about acquisition orders and the ineffectiveness of explicitly taught “grammar lessons.”
 But yet, I kept doing more of the same because I had no idea what else to do.

 Then, I started listening to the Tea with BVP podcast.
-I heard Bill VanPatten talk about how people acquire a language by receiving comprehensible input—not by speaking, not by explicitly learning grammar and vocabulary, and not by doing practice activities.
+I heard Bill VanPatten talk about how people acquire a language primarily by receiving comprehensible input—not by speaking, not by explicitly learning grammar and vocabulary, and not by doing so-called “practice activities.”
 It was a huge change in mindset for me.
-It took a while for me to fully understand the concepts BVP was talking about, but I eventually started to understand, and it made sense based on what I had seen in my teaching experience.
+It took a while for me to fully understand the concepts, but I eventually started to understand, and it made sense based on my teaching experience.

 But I still didn’t really know how exactly to teach with a focus on providing comprehensible input.
 I knew that listening was important…but did that mean I should just lecture to the students?
 I knew that couldn’t be right, but I didn’t know what to do.

-For me, comprehension-based teaching didn’t really click until I had the structure of TPRS to guide me in designing my lessons.
-So if you’re looking for some kind of structure to guide your own teaching, here is a list of possible ideas:
+For me, comprehension-based teaching didn’t really click until I had the structure of TPRS to guide me in designing my classes.
+So if you’re looking for some kind of structure to guide your own teaching, here are some ideas: